 Nevertheless, we consider, in this section, only the suburban and rural scenario with LoS propagation only.
 Actually, each use case is very specific and could require different test set up and expectation.
-The major difference being that we can benefit from NLOS in very dense area while in the rural one, transmitter and receiver should be in direct Line of Sight (LOS) to guarantee transmission.
-High frequencies being sensitive to small objects: foliage becomes an obstacle at 20 GHz.
+The major difference being that we can

 Pre-installation